 What Happened to the Love Between Gatsby and Daisy?

 Gatsby ends up trying to win Daisy back as his lover and wants to get their relationship back to the way it was five years ago.
 In the story though, she does not return to Gatsby, instead working things out with her husband, Tom Buchanan despite the fact that she killed his lover Myrtle, who was married to George Wilson before her death.
 George Wilson was a gas station owner.
 For her, Tom represented everything she couldn’t have with George.

 For Daisy, Gatsby represented new money, while her husband Tom came from old money, and she ultimately chose Tom for this money instead of Gatsby.
 While Gatsby offered flashiness and a Rolls Royce, Tom was more stable in Daisy’s eyes, and that is who she chose in the end even though Tom also cheated on her.
 In some ways, their mutual infidelities made them perfect for one another.

 One thing is for sure, Gatsby spent his life trying to climb the social ladder.
 Sacrificing love, he went after money and the partying lifestyle.
 At his funeral, his father came and gave insight into the young Gatsby that his peers as an adult had never seen before.

 Unfortunately, Gatsby dies before getting to see Daisy one last time as she ended up staying with her husband.
 One of Gatsby’s death bed regrets no doubt was missing out on being with Daisy in the end.
-The narrator ends up stating that both the American Dream and Daisy were unattainable for Gatsby, as he ended up chasing both without finding much success.
+The narrator ends up stating that both the American Dream and Daisy were unattainable for Gatsby (learn more about who narrates The Great Gatsby ), as he ended up chasing both without finding much success.